The geometry of 2-calibrated manifolds: The local approximately holomorphic theory

 One expects that if $\tau_k\in \Gamma(L^{\otimes k}_{\Omega})$ is a (symplectic) A.H. sequence of sections, then ${\tau_k}_{\mid M}\colon M\rightarrow L^{\otimes k}$ is also an A.H. sequence of sections (definition \ref{def:sucah}).
-Even more, it is possible to construct reference sections by restricting (symplectic) reference sections centered at points of $M$.
+Even more, we will see that it is possible to construct reference sections by restricting (symplectic) reference sections centred at points of $M$.
 The key point to prove these results is the choice of appropriate charts.